erni27/imcache/README.md

 ok  	github.com/erni27/imcache	133.111s
 ```

 The results are rather predictable.
 If data is accessed by a single goroutine, the vanilla Go map with simple locking mechanism is the fastest. `Sharded` is the fastest when data is accessed by multiple goroutines.
-Both `Cache` and `Sharded` are slightly slower when max entries limit is set (last used entries go to the front of the LRU queue).
+Both `Cache` and `Sharded` are slightly slower when max entries limit is set (maintaining LRU order steals a few nanoseconds).

 ### Writes